LeviathanLevi/Coinbase-Pro-Crypto-Trading-Bot-CrypFinder/README.md

 [Flow diagram of the momentum strategy, open it in Google draw.io for best results (May be outdated, but can help to give an idea of how the program works)](https://drive.google.com/file/d/1sMg7nWcuCDwHS5wdwHgoe5qqODO7UEFA/view?usp=sharing)

 ## Roadmap:
-- Implement a way to run the bot against historical data to test and compare the performance of the bot.
-This would give users a way to optimize the trading configuration values.
 - Implement a CLI (command line interface) to control the bot.
 This would make it so that users won't have to edit the code directly to configure and run the bot.

 ### Possible future goals: